kiuyha/docker-web/README.md

 # Docker Web

-This docker compose is related with my another repository.
+This docker compose is related with my other repository.
 You can check it out in [Study-World](https://github.com/kiuyha/Study-World).

 ## Features
 - **Using Dockerfile**.
 It will setup the app using git and pip.
 - **Mysql integration**.
 The app using Mysql database for saving data.
 - **phpMyAdmin integration**.
-This ensure that modifying and checking database can be do seemsly.
+This ensure that modifying and checking database can be do easly.
 - **Nginx integration**.
 Nginx can be use to Load Balancing and SSL Termination.
 It's used by 33.7% of all the website.

 ## How It Works?